Frequently Asked Questions:

 How do I apply for a TVET college bursary?

-Complete an application form at any FET college.
+A TVET College student or prospective student must apply for NSFAS funding during the NSFAS application period.
 Provide all the information required.
 Make sure that you have all the supporting documents required, such as:

 - A certified copy of your South African Identity Document;